learn-co-curriculum/dsc-removing-trends/README.md

 ### Log Transformation

 One of the first tricks to enforce stationarity can be a simple log transformation to make the time series more "uniform" over time.
-For example, in this case we can clearly see that there is a significant positive trend, which might not be linear, or when there is a certain heteroscedasticity.
+For example, in this case, we can clearly see that there is a significant positive trend, which might not be linear, or when there is a certain level of heteroscedasticity.
 The advantage of taking the log is that taking a transformation like this, higher values are penalized more than lower values.
 Alternatives for the log are the square root, cube root, etc.

-Lets look at our generated sales data again, and compare the plot with the plot where we take a log transform.
+Let's look at our generated sales data again and compare the plot with the plot where we take a log transform.

 ```python